 This is your chance to question witnesses from the opposing side.

 Before the trial, attorneys should try to anticipate witness testimony to prepare a list of prospective questions to ask when you cross-examine and redirect witnesses.
 During the trial, take note of witness testimony so that you are ready for cross-examination and redirect.

-Here the attorneys summarize their main arguments, highlighting the main pieces of evidence in the case, to try to persuade the judge to support your perspective and rule in your favor.
+Here the lawyers summarize their main arguments, highlighting the main pieces of evidence in the case to try to persuade the Justice to support your perspective and rule in your favour.

 Questions to consider: How did the evidence support your argument?
 What specific points did opposing counsel offer that you can directly refute?
 What do you hope to gain from winning the case?
-Why should the judge decide in your favor?
+Why should the Justice decide in your favour?